nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 :::

 :::note
-The following steps assumes you have completed the [Install Nebari](/started/installing-nebari) section, has confirmed that `nebari` is successfully installed in your environment and opted for **GCP** as your cloud provider as well as installed and initialized `gcloud`.
+The following steps assume you have completed the [Install Nebari](/started/installing-nebari) section, have confirmed that `nebari` is successfully installed in your environment and opted for **GCP** as your cloud provider which includes installing and initializing `gcloud`.
 If you had any issues during the installation, please visit our getting started [troubleshooting](/started/troubleshooting) section for extra advice.
 :::

 ## Nebari Initialize